 There really isn’t much to a visit to the sunflower fields.
 I mean, their beauty is breathtaking and speaks for itself!

 Here are a few tips though:

-- Odd numbered years (so, 2015, 2017): These particular sunflower fields are not located at the main Clear Meadow Farm.
+- ODD NUMBERED YEAR DIRECTIONS: These particular sunflower fields are not located at the main Clear Meadow Farm.
 The address for Google Maps is: 3769 Norrisville Rd.
 Jarrettsville, MD 21084.
 Here is a link to the Google Maps directions: https://goo.gl/maps/w1TSKmGwFzu.
 According to their website, the field is located between Smith Hardware and Keene Dodge, across from the Jarrettsville Pharmarcy.
 If you are coming from Baltimore or points South, you will end up on MD-165N.
 At the intersection of this road and W. Jarrettsville Rd, turn left.
 You should be able to see the corner of the sunflower fields peeking out from behind the buildings at the intersection.
 Drive past the sunflower fields (be careful.. you will definitely want to rubber neck) and then turn right to park in the grassy area next to the fields.
 There is plenty of parking for the sunflower fields, so please park in the designated areas.
 New for 2017: Clear Meadow Farms is charing $5/car to park and see the sunflowers.
 All proceeds will be donated to community organizations.

 - The sunflowers in these fields are very accessible for photographers and kids.
 The sunflower variety is shorter and there are plenty of paths that have been created to make it easy to walk in the middle of the fields.

 - One note: There are bees, but seriously, they are not interested in you or your kids.
 They are only interested in the sunflowers.
 If you don’t ruffle their feathers, they likely will not bother you.